 - Against ransom requests: Paying a ransom does not guarantee either the return of the information or that they will not attack you again.

-- Against Loss of Information: The last lifeboat is backups.
-And to do this, better to have a good outsourced copy plan.
-We strongly recommend reviewing and updating backup policies, periodically testing their proper functioning.
+- Against Data Loss: The ultimatelifeboat is backups.
+And for this, it is better to have a good outsourced backup plan.
+We stronglyrecommend reviewing and updating backup policies, making periodic tests of its proper functioning.
 But we can’t stay 100% calm either…

 This attack, while mediated for its wide-without affectation, has not been earlier attack in history, nor will it be the last.
 Nor has it been the most important or the most harmful.
 He’s been one more of the many that will follow.
 Thus, most importantly, it is to develop a good plan of safety and recovery of disasters.
 And that plan should include clear communication guidelines to our customers, so that it doesn’t affect the company’s image.
 Because what’s certain is that one day, some attack will affect us in the first person.
 The question is not when.
 It is to be prepared for it, and to know how to react as intended.